hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 ## Mega Tidy Commit Example

 I first installed trunk on my datagriff blog and it is here that I had that first "wow" moment of how powerful trunk could be in doing a big tidy up of my code in the real world.
 [Here is the link to the commit](https://github.com/hungovercoders-blog/datagriff/commit/cc71393a6d9165a11c34cf2b3f109fb6784e94f6){:target="\_blank"} and also a screenshot below showing how much of the code, and images, it brought up to standard for me.
-I am highly likely going to be embedded trunk in all my workflows and adding as a standard to my gitpod configuration files.
+I am highly likely going to be embedding trunk in all my workflows and adding as a standard to my gitpod configuration files.
 Sweet sweet code protection is just what a gung-ho, lazy and terrified hungovercoder needs!

 ![Trunk Commit]({{ site.baseurl }}/assets/2024-08-15-protecting-code-quality-with-trunk.io/trunk_commit.PNG)